-The Trustee expects investment managers to undertake engagement activity and it reviews how the investment manager implements its stewardship policies and practices.
-The investment consultant also reports annually their view of the responsible investment practices of each manager.
+The Trustee expects investment managers to undertake engagement activity and it reviews how the investment managers implement its stewardship policies and practices.
+The investment consultant also reports annually its view of the responsible investment practices of each manager.

-The Trustee has established a process for monitoring and engaging with the investment manager about relevant matters through quarterly reporting and will include an escalation process where reporting does not satisfy the Trustee that the investment manager is controlling the relevant risk sufficiently.
-Additionally, the Trustee may also meet with the manager periodically in order to ask questions relating to their engagement and discuss their record on stewardship matters.
+The Trustee has established a process for monitoring and engaging with the investment managers about relevant matters through quarterly reporting and has an escalation process where reporting does not satisfy the Trustee that an investment manager is controlling the relevant risk sufficiently.
+Additionally, the Trustee may also meet with the managers periodically in order to ask questions relating to their engagement and discuss their record on stewardship matters.